Chic but stylish boutiques in two major shopping neighborhoods: Gustavia and St. Jean.

 1. Pati De St Barth - Clothing for women, men & kids

 At Pati De St Barth, you’ll be able to find all sorts of local-inspired outfits at the concept store located in Gustavia and St. Jean.
-The style is relaxed, beachy made from natural fabrics especially in organic cotton and pima cotton from Peru.
+The style is relaxed and beachy with pieces made from natural fabrics especially in organic cotton and pima cotton from Peru.
 From cover-ups and light cashmere, this is a must-stop if you’re shopping for a couple, a family, or just your awesome self!

 2. Lolita Jaca - Womenswear

 A staple in St. Bart’s fashion scene, Lolita Jaca is a local brand that is synonymous with St. Bart’s lifestyle.
 The bohemian style is inspired by the designer Faby Jaca’s travels around the world, starting from Asia all the way to Europe.
-Very laidback but ultra chic, Jaca’s designs are light which is ideal for packing.
+Very laidback but ultra chic, Jaca’s designs are light, making them ideal for packing.
 The price point is compensated by the detailed embroidering and a refined fabrication process.
-You’ll find beautiful silk tunics, and lovely crochet dresses that are made for your beach vacay.
+You’ll find beautiful silk tunics and lovely crochet dresses that are made for your beach vacay.

 3. Baya - Home Accessories

 The owner, Sonia, places a large photograph of her grandmother, Baya – a Berber Tunisian woman – draped in traditional Touareg fashion.
 The store is filled with accessories from around the world, including Portuguese candles, Bolivian textiles, Moroccan pillows, lighting from Egypt…etc. Even if you’re not on the lookout for home decor, Baya is a gorgeous store waiting to give you a shot of inspiration.